LitvinchukRoman/devops_todolist_kubernetes_task_4_adding_services/INSTRUCTION.md

-To create pods/services/namespace you should firstly run command:
+To create Pods, Services, and a Namespace, you should first run the command:
 ```
 kubectl apply -f <fileanme>
 ```